ldolse/slupdate/README.md

 ## Installation
 Download the source and unzip into a folder, ensure Python 3.x and chdman are in the path, or optionally place a chdman binary in the slupdate directory if you don't want it in the system path.

-Ensure the required Python modules are installed using pip or your preferred Python package manager.
+Ensure the required Python modules (see below for the list) are installed using pip or your preferred Python package manager.

 ## Using the Software
 ### Typical Usage